carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-high-dim-modeling.md

           * Comment on interpretability and training time of high-dimensional models
       * Live-coding: Use same model given in intro section but add additional predictor variables to demonstrate overfitting
 3. Methods for feature selection
-      * Intro to feature selection
+      * Intro to feature selection; exercises to illustrate the concept of feature selection
       * Filter methods
           * Overview
           * Live-coding: implement varianceThreshold and selectKbest (F-test and mutual information tests) using sklearn